cse163/book/book_source/source/module-5-classes-and-objects/lesson-15-special-methods-hw4-introduction/main-method-pattern.md

 def main():
     print('Hello world')

-# This if-statement only runs this file is being run via: python hello_world.py
+# This if-statement only runs if this file is being run via: python hello_world.py
 if __name__ == '__main__':
     # If this condition is true, then call the main method (nothing special here)
     main()